SharedType/sharedtype/README.md

 * Generics support.
 * Constant support.
 * Client source dependency is only `@SharedType` retained at source code level.
-* SharedType AP jar <150KB, only 2 small dependencies: jsr305 annotations and [mustache](https://github.com/spullara/mustache.java).
+* SharedType AP has only 2 small dependencies: jsr305 annotations and [mustache](https://github.com/spullara/mustache.java).
 * Parsing takes milliseconds with `-proc:only`.
 * Intuitive defaults, put `@SharedType` and there you go.
 Global + class level options.